-Thank you Debbie for fostering Jax short term.
-We need a longer term foster for Jax by the end of April 2019.
+Thank you Suzanne for fostering Jax short term.
+We need a longer term foster for Jax by early July 2019.

 JAX is a sweet-natured, gentle giant (possibly Maine Coon).
 All he really wants is: a full belly; a safe, quiet environment (no dogs or young kids); 2-3 play-times and cuddle-times per day; and fresh air with hopefully views of critters outside.
 Jax has gorgeous long fur that’s gray with a cream-colored undercoat.
 He has huge paws, a massive head, and an incredibly fluffy tail.

 When Jax stands on his hind legs he can place his paws and chin on kitchen or bathroom counters.
 For such a big cat, Jax is very agile, quick, and athletic.
 He is energetic and enthusiastic and loves to play, chase, and jump with all sorts of toys, especially his wand toys and play mat.
 He is gradually figuring out how much fun the laser pointer (red dot) can be.
 Jax also has very expressive eyes and a large vocabulary – it is easy to figure out what he is feeling and what he wants.
 He is an intelligent, independent cat that tends to be the initiator in the activities he’s interested in.
 He is a neat eater, a meticulous groomer, and insists on having two litter boxes!